ClevelandIII/Cosmetology/SDLCTwo.md

 - Cleveland: finished sort for teacher (thanks sean), given time will finish sort for other pages, commented features not finished currently.

 - Abdi: password

+5/18/2022

+- Cleveland: added sort to teacher, working on sort for index

+- Abdi: password additions, may not be done in time.